Melty red popsicles, sticky sunscreen, naps on lawn chairs…

-Summer’s also a great time to catch up on things that we’ve been putting off during the more frenetic months at the beginning of the year, and it’s a chance to get ahead of the busy months to come.
+Summer’s also a great time to catch up on things that we’ve been putting off during the beginning of the year, and it’s a chance to get ahead of the busy months to come.

 Today’s quarterly check-in is about taking it easy, while also feeling on top of your game.

 If we’ve learned anything from the past few months of juggling kids at home with all our other priorities, it’s that time is more valuable than ever.
 If we can find a way to help you claw back any spare minutes, count us in.

 One way to do this is to automate your transactions.
 That includes transfers to savings and bill payments.
 (Still review your bills, though, so you know where you’re spending or if, say, your electricity costs have spiked.)

 You can also save time by getting all your financial accounts in one place.
 Fabric’s free mobile app lets you upload your financial accounts, and even grant access to your spouse to make managing your money that much easier.

 Summer’s a great time for going through your closet and old albums.
 While you’re arms deep in memories, update or write down a list of your important files, accounts and details so your loved ones would know where to find everything if something happened to you.

 That could range from a copy of your driver’s license to where to find your will, and info on your life insurance policy.
 (Full disclosure: If you don’t have life insurance, you can apply for term life insurance through Fabric, online, in about ten minutes.)

 As the weather gets crisp in the fall, people might start going back to work in person, and jobs might become even more demanding than ever.

 In the meantime, list out your career objectives.
 What do you want over the next year?
 Five years?
 Ten years?